-Each day United Way for Jackson & George Counties improves the lives of men, women and children in Jackson & George Counties.
-Through the work of our 19 member agencies and collaborations with local businesses and programs, we are addressing the critical needs in our community and providing the support and resources needed to solve these issues while creating a better community for all.
+Each day, United Way for Jackson & George Counties (United Way JGC) improves the lives of men, women, and children in our two-county service area.
+Combined with the work of our 17-member agencies, our collaborations with local businesses and community partners help identify the critical needs in our communities and provide the support and resources needed for positive and substantive change.

 Below are just a few examples of how YOUR United Way has formed community partnerships that enable us to extend our helping hand beyond that of our traditionally funded programs.

 UNITED WAY & THE GOVERNOR’S EMERGENCY EDUCATION RESPONSE (GEER) GRANT

 Over the years, United Way for Jackson & George Counties has been fortunate to partner with many dynamic businesses and organizations in our area.
 Two such groups are the Jackson County Chamber of Commerce (JCCC) and the Jackson County Economic Development Foundation (JCEDF).
 Together with United Way for Jackson & George Counties, JCCC and JCEDF received a GEER grant to create the P3 Program – Passion*Purpose*Paycheck.
 This groundbreaking initiative helps link students to well-paying jobs.
 Each public high school in Jackson County now has a Career Coach who works directly with students to determine what career path will be best suited for them.
 Future funding to sustain the program in Jackson County and to introduce it in George County is being sought so that all students in our area will have a solid plan to move forward after they graduate.

 United Way for Jackson & George Counties applied for a grant through the City of Pascagoula to assist people of color who are low income and who need help accessing a substance abuse treatment facility.
 In partnership with one of our member agencies, Home of Grace, we’ve been able to sponsor several men and women through the program at the Home.